sanhacheong/CobControl/README.md

 Once installed, one can simply activate the virtual environment using `source setup_venv.sh`.

 ## COB Configs
 To send commands via parallel SSH, each RCE on the COB must be accessible on the network.
-The script needs a host configuration stored in a `.json` file, in the following format:
+The script needs a host configuration stored in a `.json` file.
+These configs are stored in the `./config/` directory, and `example_host_config.json` shows the format for these files:
 ```json
 {
     "<some_cob>": {